opf/openproject/docs/system-admin-guide/manage-work-packages/custom-actions/README.md

 > [!TIP]
 >
-> Read this [blog article](https://www.openproject.org/blog/custom-action-self-assign/) for an example of custom actions used within OpenProject team.
+> Read this [blog article](https://www.openproject.org/blog/custom-action-self-assign/) for an example of custom actions used within OpenProject team to quickly self-assign a work package.